 Read more

-September 30 is National Day for Truth and Reconciliation.
-Thisday is also known as Orange Shirt Day, the namebeing used from a story shared by Phyllis Webstad of the the Stswecem’cXget’tem First Nation.
-This is a day to remember and honour the Indigenous childrenstolen from their families and communities and sent to residential schools andit is a day to stand in solidarity…
+This September 30th marks the fifth National Day for Truth and Reconciliation.
+This is a day to remember and honour the Indigenous children stolen from their families and communities and sent to residential schools and it is a day to stand in solidarity with First Nations, Inuit, and Métis peoples.
+It’s important that we all reflect on actions we can take…

 Read more